yuriyvolkov/pingvim/README.md

 Usage
 =====

-Clone this repo into your home directory either as `.vim` (linux) or `vimfiles` (MS Windows).
+* clone this repo into your home directory either as `.vim` (linux) or `vimfiles` (MS Windows)
-Then cd into the repo and run `rake` to get default set of bundles.
+* cd into the repo and run `rake` to get default set of plugins
-If you intend to do some rails development then you might want to run `rake rails`

-Check out _Rakefile_ for some other tasks.
+If you intend to do some rails development then you might want to run `rake rails` (check out _Rakefile_ for some other tasks).

-Put this in your vimrc along with your personal hacks:
+Put this in your `.vimrc` along with your personal hacks:
     source ~/.vim/vimrc      "linux
     source ~/vimfiles/vimrc  "windows